All Episodes

 And I don't know how you can say that when you look at the facts when it comes to the border and fentanyl.

-So those are two things are inextricably intertwined, in my opinion, as is the sex trafficking, as is the human trafficking.
+So those are two things that are inextricably intertwined, in my opinion, as is the sex trafficking, as is the human trafficking.

 And I saw no, from a national security perspective, I saw no actual policy decisions presented by our commander-in-chief to take any of those on.

-So 2023, unfortunately, I think is going to be a very rough year when it comes to CCP border crossings, Chinese fentanyl, and human trafficking.
+So 2023, unfortunately, I think, is going to be a very rough year when it comes to CCP border crossings, Chinese fentanyl, and human trafficking.

-Now, this is happening, we're filming this on Wednesday, the morning following the State of the Union.
+We're filming this on Wednesday, the morning following the State of the Union.

-And this is a reality, you know, there the Chinese Communist Party has noted that it's very unhappy with the idea that Speaker McCarthy will be visiting Taiwan, which is one of his promises as he was going for the speakership.
+The Chinese Communist Party has noted that it's very unhappy with the idea that Speaker McCarthy will be visiting Taiwan, which is one of his promises as he was going for the speakership.

-Um so this is this is the this context is valuable.
+So this context is valuable.

 I think so.